Skaant/perma-data-5/README.md

 Define a shared logic folder.

-**occurence:** two or more modules use the same logic.
+**Occurence:** two or more modules use the same logic.

-**problem:** as the DRY principle states it, we should find a way to share the logic code between this two consumers.
+**Problem:** as the DRY principle states it, we should find a way to share the logic code between this two consumers.

 This pattern adresses more the shared logic location, than the abstraction concept itself.

-**solution:** put the logic at the top of the consumers common path.
+**Solution:** put the logic at the top of the consumers common path.

-**implementation:** the logic code folder has to be located in a dedicated `_utils/` folder.
+**Implementation:** the logic code folder has to be located in a dedicated `_utils/` folder.

 Folder should be at the top of the consumers' common folder tree.